developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/samples/dwdemo/index.md

 ---
 publish: true
 title: DWDemo
-description: Built-in demonstration app that shows how data is acquired by an application using the DataWedge intent output.
+description: Built-in demonstration app that shows how data is acquired by using the DataWedge intent output.
 devices:
   - All supported Zebra Android devices
 image: dwdemo_main.png